colinfitzgerald328/track-athletes-frontend/README.md

 - A summary of the athlete and their accomplishments, including personal bests and accolades
 - A list of their top 3 competitors
 - Links to their social media profiles (Instagram done, others in development)
+- A graph of the athlete's performances for the current year

 ### Credit